Skip to Main

 Fellows will be at least PGY-5 level.
 Prior residency training in Adult or Pediatric Neurology will be required to enter into the fellowship, and the fellows must be board-eligible for the ABPN Neurology Board.
 Potential fellows may either have a permanent Texas Medical License or a temporary graduate medical education permit through the University of Texas.

-The application and selection process for the Neuroimmunology Fellowship Program is via the San Francisco Match, which opens for applications September 1.
-Interviews typically occur thereafter in fall/winter with a match in March.
+The application and selection process for the Neuroimmunology Fellowship Program opens in January and closes in April, with match day being April 30.

 Questions?